racket/racket/racket/src/worksp/README.txt

-If you are building from a source distribution (as opposed to a Git repository checkout), then beware that the distribution does not include native libraries that are needed on Windows.
-The install step will fetch missing packages.
+If you are building from a source distribution (as opposed to a Git repository checkout), then beware that the distribution does not include native libraries that are needed on Windows, but the install step will fetch and install missing Racket packages that supply those libraries.

-With a Git repository checkout, the build scripts for Racket do not install support DLLs for encoding conversion, extflonums (in BC), and OpenSLL.
+With a Git repository checkout (as opposed to a source distribution), the build scripts for Racket do not install native libraries that support encoding conversion, extflonums (in BC), and OpenSSL.
 To install those libraries, finish with

-   ..\raco pkg install racket-lib
+   ..\raco pkg install -i racket-lib

-Only if you are starting completely from scratch, see also "..\..\native-lib\README.txt".
+If you are interested in more information about these native libraries, see "..\native-lib\README.txt".

 ========================================================================